rchaks/covid-appointment-checker/README.md

 ### Set Twilio credentials as environment variables

-Update the [update_and_runme.sh](update_and_runme.sh) with the Twilio credentials (used to send the SMS message to notify of potential appointment availability).
-NOTE: you can just print messages to the screen if you don't want SMS texts to be sent.
+> NOTE: you can just print messages to the screen if you don't want SMS texts to be sent.

 You can create a [Twilio account](https://www.twilio.com/try-twilio) & use it to send a SMS _to the phone number that you signed up with_ for free.
 Once you have